ufozone/ha-zcs-mower/README.md

 [![lint-badge]][lint-workflow]
 [![issues][issues-shield]][issues-link]

 ZCS Lawn Mower Robots platform as a Custom Component for Home Assistant.
-Ambrogio, Techline, Wiper, Kubota, Stiga and Wolf robotic lawn mowers with Connect module are supported.
+All Ambrogio, Techline, Wiper and some Kubota, Stiga and Wolf robotic lawn mowers with Connect module are supported.

 ## Installation